AdolphusEnvy/Master-thesis-project/Master thesis timeline.md

 * Plan could be Coarse-grained like 2-3 weeks per block
 * For the paper writing, build up skeleton at first and fill in along with the progress
 * We compared the demand of common auto-scaling policy and our solution.
 We should find  more materials from our side.

+## 8th of April
+Participant: You Hu, Adam Belloum

+Today, We firstly discussed one paper with similar assumption of the case: limited amount of resources; batch and auto-scaling jobs
+The summary of the paper can be checked by [Resource Provision for Batch and Interactive Workloads in Data Centers](Literature/reviews.md)

+Todo: talk to Jason and prepare slides and concrete questions;
+state the problem to solve(to each research questions)